goatns90/yeawan2.github.io/content/research/topic-1/index.md

 **Related projects**<p>
 - Core technology development of removal of acid gas and fine particle for coal power plant (2108-2023)<p>
-- Development of an electrostatic precipitation technology using super-hydrophilic membrane for future regulation of particulate matter concentration less than 1 mg/m3 (2020-2022)
+- Development of an electrostatic precipitation technology using super-hydrophilic membrane for future regulation of particulate matter concentration less than 1 mg/m3 (2020-2022) <p>